All Episodes

 I would say that the people who are against the bill won.

-Well, well, she wasn't.
+Well, she wasn't, wasn't?

-She votes exactly like you on this issue with the progressive position, the public option.
+I didn't exactly like you on this issue with the progressive position, the public option.

-She said she was for that position, and the voter said no, thank you.
+She said she was for that position and the voter said no, thank you.

-So don't you love hearing news?
+So um, don't you love hearing this?

-Matthews is fired up at his guys for blowing it.
+You want to hear one more of these, because here the same show, Matthews is fired up at his guys for blowing it.

 They grabbed Jack Kennedy from the Democrats.

-Look, I I I I agree with you.
+I agree with you.

-They're standing with the insurance companies, so they can talk the talk, but when it comes time to walking the walk, they don't do it.
+They're standing with the insurance companies so they can talk the talk, but when it comes time to walking the walk, they don't do it.

 Standing up for working people means unions.

-Standing up for working people, the Democrat Party means unions, and any place that's not unionized, be damned.
+Standing up for working people, the Democrat Party, means unions, and any place that's not unionized be damned.

 And that's the machine that Scott Brown ran against.

-Zycam Cold Remedy comes in a variety of forms and flavors.
+Zycam cold remedy comes in a variety of forms and flavors.

-Unlike most cold medicine, Zycam cold remedy doesn't just mask the symptoms, it actually reduces the time you're sick.
+Unlike most cold medicine, Zycam cold remedy doesn't just mask the symptoms, it actually reduces the time you're sick and I get testimonial after testimonial saying this, Zycam can be the difference between just appearing to be better and actually being at your best.

-Great new tasting Zygam flavors.
+Great new tasting Zycam flavors.

-It works, and that's the best thing about it.
+It works and that's the best thing about it.

 You got to catch it early, though.

-Remember, the first moment you think that you're coming down with a cold, always have some on hand and take it.
+Remember the first moment you think that you're coming down with a cold.

-If you let the thing settle in by a day, uh you're cooked.
+If you let the thing settle in by a day uh, you're cooked.

 There's nothing you can do.